sergeitarasov/ontoFAST/README.md

 #### The workflow:
 1. Get your character statements and ontology which you want to use to link the characters with.
 2. Run automatic annotation of characters with ontology in R.
-3. Automatic annotations are not perfect, so post-process them manually using interactive environment straight from R.
+3. Automatic annotations are not perfect, so post-process them manually using interactive environment straight from R. The interactive mode visualizes the ontology as a network thus providing a convenient way to navigate through it.
 4. The annotations are done!
 Save them for future use or query them to get new insight into you characters.

 *The interactive environment for ontoFAST is created using R package [Shiny](https://shiny.rstudio.com/).
 Shiny builds interactive web apps right within R. The interactive tools of ontoFAST can be run in Rstudio or a web-browser.*